-(e) In addition to any other requirements for licensure, whenever it appears that an applicant for a license may be unable to perform as an acupuncturist safely because the applicant's ability to perform may be impaired due to mental illness, or physical illness affecting competency, the Board may require the applicant to be examined by one or more physicians and surgeons or psychologists designated by the Board.
+- (5) The applicant is not subject to denial pursuant to Division 1.5 (commencing with Section 475) of the Code and sections 1399.469.4 and 1399.469.5. - (e) In addition to any other requirements for licensure, whenever it appears that an applicant for a license may be unable to safely perform as an acupuncturist, because the applicant's ability to perform may be impaired due to mental illness, or physical illness affecting competency, the Board may require the applicant to be examined by one or more physicians and surgeons or psychologists designated by the Board.
 The Board shall pay the full cost of such examination.
-An applicant's failure to comply with the requirement shall render the applicant's application incomplete.
+An applicant's failure to comply with this requirement shall render the applicant's application incomplete.